ammilam/afa/README.md

 - Video titles should be: Title of the talk| Speaker | Year and Location
 - Give credit to the video editor in the description
 - Use hashtags that reflect the location of the video
+- We need to set these up on a regular publishing schedule

 ### Social Media Presence